 Iowa allows its members of the armed forces, armed forces military reserve and the national guard in an active duty status to exclude pay received from the federal government for military service performed, to the extent it was included on line 15 of their Iowa return.

-To enter this information into the TaxSlayer program, go to the State Section > Iowa return > Enter Myself > Continue > Subtractions from Income > Other Adjustments > Begin > Choose Military Exemptions from the dropdown menu.
+To enter this information into the TaxSlayer program, go to the State Section > Iowa return > Enter Myself > Subtractions from Income > Other Adjustments > Choose Active Duty Military Pay from the dropdown menu for Adjustment Type.

 Other Adjustments include:

 * Claim of Right Deductions

 * Federal Alcohol Fuel Credit